datracka/sleepdiary.io/README.md

 ### For Running application

-1- run
-  `$ npm install && npm run build && npm start`
+1- run (**npm run json-server only in the meanwhile proper login is not implemented) `$ npm install && npm run build && npm start && npm run json-server` 2- browse http://localhost:3000/app/
-2-
-  browse http://localhost:3000/app/